Lesliea1/Flatiron-frontend-phase1-project/README.md

 - JavaScript
 - CocktailDB API (https://www.thecocktaildb.com/api.php)

-credits
+Credits

 - The CocktailDB API for providing the drinks data: https://www.thecocktaildb.com/api.php

 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the (LICENSE) file for details.

 ---